Jon Snow (character): Season 5

 Stannis enlists Jon as an intermediary between himself and Mance, hoping to add the wildling army to his own.
 Mance refuses to kneel to Stannis, and he is subsequently burned at the stake by the red priestess Melisandre.
 Jon shoots Mance with an arrow before he succumbs to the fire.
 Stannis, who intends to take Winterfell from the traitorous House Bolton, offers to legitimize Jon as a Stark and name him Lord of Winterfell in exchange for his support, but Jon remains loyal to his vows.

-As the Watch prepares to elect a new Lord Commander, Sam advocates for Jon who is unexpectedly elected as the new Lord Commander of the Night's Watch, initially tying with his nemesis Thorne before the tie is broken by Maester Aemon's vote.
+As the Watch prepares to elect a new Lord Commander, Sam advocates for Jon, who is unexpectedly elected as the new Lord Commander of the Night's Watch, initially tying with his nemesis Thorne before Maester Aemon's vote breaks the tie.
 Jon's intention to bring the wildlings into the Seven Kingdoms and grant them lands south of the Wall further enrages Thorne's faction of the Watch, who all hold a hatred for the wildlings.
 Jon travels to the wildling village of Hardhome, seeking their support for his plan to ally the Night's Watch and the wildlings against the growing threat of the White Walkers.
-Several thousand agree to come with Jon, but the rest are massacred when the White Walkers attack the village, although Jon discovers their vulnerability to Valyrian steel when he destroys one with Longclaw.
+Several thousand agree to come with Jon, but the rest are massacred when the White Walkers attack the village.
+However, Jon discovers their vulnerability to Valyrian steel when he destroys one with Longclaw.
 Jon returns to the Wall, where he learns that Stannis has been defeated by the Boltons.
 Later, he is lured into a trap by his steward Olly and is killed by Thorne and his men.
 They assassinate Jon for his perceived betrayal of the Night's Watch.